 Now as you play across the strings, starting with the 6th string, the fingering will be IRP on the 6th, IMP on the 5th, IRP on the 4th, IMP on the 3rd, IMP on the 2nd & IRP on the 1st string.
-Primarily, this can be the alignment of the fingers for the remaining 2 frets, though the fret numbers will change since the other 10 frets will have shifted.
+Primarily, this can be the alignment of the fingers for the remaining 2 frets.
+Changing the center point changes where you place the bridge, since the other 10 frets will have shifted.
 For modes with open strings in the bridge, a quick substitute is the 12th fret for open.
-Once you set your fingers to mark the bridge point, play across the neck in a similar fashion.
+Once you set your fingers to mark the bridge point, play across the neck with the suggested fingering.
 When you are comfortable with the bridged notes, the bridge is a great area to experiment.

 7) Without this becoming a lesson about modes, just know when you move the "center point" & play the new set of notes against the remaining open strings, you are indeed in one of 3 Major modes or 3 minor modes.